lheyberger/mtg-card-render-bot/README.md

 ### 4. Random cards

-The bot can also rander random cards.
+The chatbot can also rander random cards.
 To do that, you still have to guide it through the kind of card you are looking for.

 **💡 Example :** `🤴` (will render a random legendary creature)